Links

 The three services run in the same network.
 We have to ensure Authgear can connect to PostgreSQL and Redis.

-Check authgear.secrets.yaml and see if it looks like the following:
+Edit authgear.secrets.yaml so that it looks like the following:

 Start PostgreSQL and Redis